 Glancy Prongay & Murray LLP Reminds Investors Of Looming Deadline In The Class Action Lawsuit Against CorMedix Inc. (CRMD)

-Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming September 20, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired CorMedix Inc. ("CorMedix" or the "Company") (CRMD) - Get Report securities between July 8, 2020 and May 13, 2021, inclusive (the "Class Period").
+LOS ANGELES, Aug.
+12, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming September 20, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired CorMedix Inc. ("CorMedix" or the "Company") (CRMD) - Get Report securities between July 8, 2020 and May 13, 2021, inclusive (the "Class Period").

 If you suffered a loss on your CorMedix investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/cormedix-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.